OneOfTheInfiniteMonkeys/moreinfo/README.md

 # moreinfo
-Provides information about Raspberry Pi hardware from the device hardware id, including manufacturer, release date and board revision
+Provides information about Raspberry Pi hardware from the device hardware id, including manufacturer, release date and board revision.

+### Why moreinfo?
+With many Raspberry Pi's deployed, it becomes challenging to identify the age of a specifc piece of hardware.
+With so many models and variations it can be difficult to recall the board revisions. moreinfo updates enable legacy Raspberry Pi hardware management.

 ![GitHub release (latest SemVer including pre-releases)](https://img.shields.io/github/v/release/OneOfTheInfiniteMonkeys/moreinfo?include_prereleases)
 ![GitHub](https://img.shields.io/github/license/OneOftheinfinitemonkeys/moreinfo)